Top Remote Staffing Companies for U.S. Insurance Companies

 - Insurance back-office analyst: $400–$600/week

-Where F5 is not the best choice: Insurance companies needing 50+ offshore processors onboarded simultaneously.
-Large-volume capacity needs are better served by BPO model providers like EXL or WNS.
+Where F5 is not the best fit: insurance companies needing 50 or more offshore processors onboarded simultaneously.
+Large-volume capacity needs are better served by BPO providers like EXL or WNS, which operate shared service center infrastructure at that scale.

 2. EXL Service

-EXL Service is one of the largest insurance BPO providers globally, serving major U.S. carriers with claims processing, actuarial support, and policy administration at scale.
-Their insurance domain expertise is deep — they operate dedicated insurance practice groups and invest in industry-specific training.
+EXL Service is one of the largest insurance BPO providers globally, serving major U.S. carriers with claims processing, actuarial support, underwriting analytics, and policy administration at scale.
+EXL operates from multiple India cities and invests in insurance-specific training and domain practice groups.

 3. WNS Global Services

-WNS is a global BPO with a strong insurance vertical, covering claims, underwriting, finance, and analytics.
-Like EXL, WNS operates on a managed services model — you outsource a function or process, not hire individual professionals.
-Their technology integration and analytics capabilities are sophisticated.
+WNS Global Services is a global BPO with a strong insurance vertical, operating from India and the Philippines.
+WNS covers claims, underwriting, finance, and analytics.
+Like EXL, WNS operates on a managed services model — clients outsource an entire process function, such as all COI processing or all renewals management, rather than hiring individual team members.

-Best for: Insurance companies outsourcing entire process functions (e.g., "all COI processing") rather than building individual team members.
+Best fit: insurance companies outsourcing entire process functions rather than building individual remote team members.

 4. Sutherland

-Sutherland provides both customer-facing and back-office support, with a large Philippines operation for customer service and India for back-office processing.
-Their hybrid capability is useful for insurance companies that want one vendor for both claims customer service and policy administration processing.
+Sutherland provides both customer-facing and back-office support across India, Philippines, and global locations.
+Their hybrid capability is useful for insurance companies that want one vendor to cover both claims customer service (typically handled from the Philippines for English fluency) and policy administration processing (typically from India for back-office depth).

-Best for: Insurance firms that need both customer service and back-office support from one BPO provider.
+Best fit: insurance firms that need both customer service and back-office support from one BPO contract.

 5. 1840 & Co.